0xABBCCC/0xABBCCC/README.md

 ## 🛠️ Current

-I'm presently focusing on my freelance projects, where I create dynamic and user-friendly web applications.
+I'm currently focusing on my freelance projects, where I create dynamic and user-friendly web applications.
 If you have a project in mind, feel free to reach out, and we can discuss how I can help bring your ideas to life.

 ## 💡 Experience